Here’s how the process works when you, your agent, or architect lodge your building consent application:

 - You pay the deposit fee.

-- We check your application to make sure it complies with the New Zealand Building Code.
+- We check your application to make sure it complies with the New Zealand Building Code, Building Act 2004 and associated Building Regulations.
 We may ask a specialist consultant to help with this.

-- If we approve your application we get in touch to let you know, and advise you whether there are any more fees to pay.
+If we approve your application the time clock stops and we get in touch to let you know.
+We will also tell you if there are any more fees to pay.

-- Once you’ve paid any required fees, you can receive your consent documents:
+Once you’ve paid any required fees, you can receive your consent documents either:

 - by email, or